tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Carousel with CSS Scroll Snap

-Learn how to create a simple image carousel using CSS Scroll Snap.
+Create a simple image carousel using CSS Scroll Snap.
 This snippet demonstrates how to make images scroll smoothly within a container.

 ```html
 <!DOCTYPE html>